lucgr/RepoScope/README.md

-# RepoScope: Unified PR Viewer Extension
+# MultiRepoHub: Unified PR Viewer Extension

 A Chrome extension for viewing and managing related Pull Requests across multiple GitLab repositories, streamlining development workflows for multi-repository architecture systems.

 ## Overview

-RepoScope solves the challenge of managing code changes across multiple repositories by providing a unified interface for tracking, approving, and monitoring related Pull Requests.
+MultiRepoHub solves the challenge of managing code changes across multiple repositories by providing a unified interface for tracking, approving, and monitoring related Pull Requests.
 It integrates directly into GitLab's UI and provides powerful virtual workspace capabilities for multi-repository development.

 ## Key Features